 Never heard of veganuary?
-Well neither had I until last week.
-It’s pronounced (vee-GAN-uary) and as you can probably guess, it’s a New Year’s resolution to eat only vegan meals for the month of January.
+Well, neither had I until last week.
+It’s pronounced (vee-GAN-uary) and as you can probably guess, it’s a New Year’s resolution to eat only plant-based foods for the month of January.
 Why did you decide to go vegan?

-Giving a vegan diet a try for a month can demonstrate some true health benefits, and low alcohol wine in moderation can also be an integral part of your pledge.
-Studies have shown that taking up a vegan diet can apparently help the environment.
+Giving a vegan lifestyle a try for a month can demonstrate some true health benefits, and low alcohol wine in moderation can also be an integral part of your pledge.
+Studies have shown that having a diet without animal products can apparently help the environment.
 A recent study published in Climatic Change, states that adopting a vegan diet can cut your personal greenhouse gas (GHG) emissions by just 50%.
 Whatever your reason for adopting a vegan diet we’ve got your Low Alcohol Vegan Wines for Veganuary covered.

-I bet you’re thinking, what is a vegan wine?
+I bet you’re thinking, what is vegan wine?

 As per our article back in August 2018 (see here>>) ‘Wines that are suitable for vegans’ is in a basic term, alcohol (in this case wine) that is free from any interaction with animals.
 The fact is that eggs, milk, fish bladders (otherwise known as fining agents) and sometimes even Gelatin are used in the process of alcohol production.
 There is no requirement for nutritional labels on the back of wine, or any alcohol product, sometimes making it hard to know how the wine is processed and what ingredients may have been used in production.